0

 A conservative FEA target helps LFI identify high-stress geometry before production, but it does not replace physical testing, fatigue review, impact performance, manufacturing quality control, or correct real-world use.

-The practical value is earlier design correction: if stress concentrates around spoke roots, hub transitions, barrel junctions, or bolt-seat areas, the design can be revised before machining.
+If the FEA shows a stress hotspot around spoke roots, hub transitions, barrel junctions, or bolt-seat areas, we revise the design on screen before machining.

 Visualising the Stress